Whether you’ve picked up a Joe Pickett book or a Cody Hoyt novel, you’ve found your way here looking for a list of C.J. Box books in order.

 Hoyt/Dewell Series (a.k.a.
 The Highway series)

-Cassie Dewell is introduced in the second book, The Highway, and they both work together in a case of the disappearance of two sisters and their car in Montana.
-From this point on, agent Dewell takes the leading character until the end of the series.
-We highly suggest following the publication order as listed below:
+Then, Cassie Dewell is introduced in the second book: The Highway.
+In this book both Cassie and Cody work together on the case of two missing sisters in Montana.
+From this point on, Agent Dewell takes on the role of leading character.

 - Back of Beyond (2011)